JustinBui/x86-Assembly-Programs/README.md

 To make your life easier, I have included Bash files either named r.sh or run.sh that does just that.
-If you are using a Linux environment, type in "sh r.sh" or "sh run.sh" wihout the quotes (Depending on the name of each bash file) in your shell torun each program.
+If you are using a Linux environment, type in "sh r.sh" or "sh run.sh" wihout the quotes (Depending on the name of each bash file) in your shell to run each program.